tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

     ----------------------------------------------------------------------------

     Doc		documentation
-    Make	for compiling UMFPACK (a symbolic link to ../AMD/Make) Source	primary source code
+    Source	primary source code
     Include	include files for use in your code that calls UMFPACK Demo	demo programs.  also serves as test of the UMFPACK installation.